SiddharthCA96/FLIXGPT/README.md

   - Sign Out button
   - User logo
 - Solve few bugs related to routing and protected routes(user should not access browse page without signin)
+- All the routing is done in header
+- Unsubscribe from onAuthStateChanged callback

 # Features